Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation: Experimental Setup

 \subsubsection{Requirements Defects Classification}

-This task involves identifying common defects in requirement specifications, crucial for early quality assurance \cite{b41}.
-We adopt the six defect categories and definitions from Fazelnia et al. \cite{b42} (Ambiguous, Directive, Non-Atomic, Non-Measurable, Optional, Uncertain), detailed in Table \ref{tab:defects_defs}.
-This choice was guided by the availability of a publicly accessible dataset annotated according to these categories.
-The corresponding real dataset contains 131 samples (Table \ref{tab:defects_dist}).
+This task involves identifying common defects in requirement specifications, crucial for early quality assurance~\cite{b41}.
+We adopt the six defect categories and definitions from Fazelnia et al.~\cite{b42}: Ambiguous, Directive, Non-Atomic, Non-Measurable, Optional, and Uncertain.
+The corresponding real dataset contains 131 samples.